Quiz Show (video game)

-Quiz Show (onscreen title: "The Kee Games Quiz Show") is a two-player arcade game by Kee Games, a company originally established by Atari, Inc. The game was originally released in 1976.
+Quiz Show (onscreen title: "The Kee Games Quiz Show") is a two-player arcade video game by Kee Games, a company originally established by Atari, Inc. The game was originally released in 1976.
 A computerized version of a quiz show, the game presents multiple choice answers to questions from a range of categories.

 Gameplay

 The game asks the player questions, with the player pressing the corresponding button to answer.
 Questions are multiple choice, chosen from a pool of 1000 questions in four categories: people, sports, movie, and potpourri.
 Categories are chosen prior to the game's start.
 Points are awarded for a correct answer, with point deductions for incorrect answers.
 Bonus points are also awarded, and are based on the length of time it takes to answer the question.
 At the end of game play, the player is given a rating of Dunce, Lucky, Smart, or Genius based on their score.